Rony Martínez

-Rony Darío Martínez Alméndarez (born October 16, 1987) is a Honduran football forward who currently plays for Real Sociedad.
+Rony Darío Martínez Alméndarez (born October 16, 1987) is a Honduran professional footballer who plays as a forward currently plays for Real Sociedad.

 Club career

 Martínez was loaned from Unión Sabá without a cost to Real Sociedad.
 This was done by Unión's chairman, Arnulfo Vargas, in order to provide exposure for the talent that Martínez is.
 In the 2012-13, 2013-14, and 2016–17 seasons, Martinez finished as the league's top goalscorer.